Disentangled Generative Models for Robust Prediction of System Dynamics: Related Work

 \section{Related Work}

-\textbf{VAEs and disentanglement} Disentanglement aims to produce representations where separate factors of variation in the data are encoded into independent latent components.
-This can be seen as finding the true causal model of the data.
-While supervised disentanglement in generative models is a long-standing idea \citep{Mathieu2016DisentanglingTraining}, information-theoretic properties can be leveraged to allow unsupervised disentanglement in VAEs \citep{Higgins2017Beta-VAE:FRAMEWORK, Kim2018DisentanglingFactorising}.
-The impossibility result from \citep{Locatello2018ChallengingRepresentations} suggested that disentangled learning is only possible by inductive biases coming either from the model or the data.
-Hence, the focus shifted back to semi- or weakly-supervised disentanglement approaches \citep{ Locatello2019DisentanglingLabels, Locatello2020Weakly-SupervisedCompromises}.
-While most of these methods focus on disentanglement metrics, we directly assess using the downstream prediction task.
+\textbf{VAEs and disentanglement.} Disentanglement aims to produce representations where each latent variable captures a different factor of variation of the data distribution.
+This can also be seen as identifying the true causal model of the data-generating process \cite{Scholkopf2019CausalityLearning}.
+While supervised disentanglement is a long-standing idea \citep{Mathieu2016DisentanglingTraining}, information-theoretic properties can be leveraged to allow unsupervised disentanglement in VAEs \citep{Higgins2017Beta-VAE:FRAMEWORK, Kim2018DisentanglingFactorising}.
+Recent findings \citep{Locatello2020AEvaluation} emphasize the vital role of inductive biases from models or data for useful disentanglement, leading to semi- and weakly-supervised disentanglement approaches \citep{Locatello2019DisentanglingLabels, Locatello2020Weakly-SupervisedCompromises}.
+In the field of physical sciences, hierarchical priors have been proposed to learn disentangled representations of high-dimensional spatial fields \citep{Jacobsen2022DisentanglingAutoencoders}.
+To assess the strength of disentanglement, simulated datasets are usually used, because simulations give access to the ground-truth factors of variation (i.e., color or shape of an object in image data).
+Various metrics have been proposed to quantify disentanglement, both predictor-based \cite{Eastwood2018AREPRESENTATIONS, Kumar2017VariationalObservations} and information-theoretic ones \cite{Chen2018IsolatingVAEs} but the task still presents challenges \cite{Carbonneau2020MeasuringMetrics}.